KaiwenHuu/kaiwenhuu.github.io/notes/datastructure/graph.md

 $$

 where $\sigma st$ is the number of shortest paths from $s$ to $t$ and $\sigma st(v)$ is the number of shortest pahts from $s$ to $t$ passing through $v$.

+#### Graph Spectra

+Graph *Laplacian*, $L$, is constructed by subtracting adjacency matrix from the degree matrix $D$, where $D$ is just a diagonal matrix with each entry representing the degree of the node.

+$$
+L = D - A
+$$

+The smallest eigen value of $L$ is $0$, and the corresponding eigenvector is the constant $1$.
+Also, $L$ has $n$ non-negative, real-valued eigenvalues.

+Two graphs are *conspectral* if their adjacency matrices have equal multisets of eigenvalues.
+Conspectral graphs don't need to be isomorphic, but isomorphic graphs are always conspectral.

+##### Network Motifs

+Networks contain several small topological patterns that are frequent.
+Different networks tend to have different sets of such frequent local structures, and these patterns are referred to *network motifs* - i.e., the simple building blocks of networks.